BeReal-Candidates/backend-go-test/doc/HOW_TO_SHARE_MY_CODE.md

 ## 5 - Code review

-The reviewers will review your code, and possibly leave some comments on your PR.
+The reviewers will review your code, and possibly leave some comments or ask some follow-up questions on your PR.
 So please keep an eye on it, and answer the all the questions that the reviewers might have.

 ## 6 - Chill & Wait